RedHandTech/Object_Detector/README.md

 - This is a machine learnng based object detector.
 - It uses [dlib](http://dlib.net).
-- The project is built to demo face, hand, and logo detection.
-- This is a cocoapods project so open the project root in your terminal and run `pod install`.
-Once the command has finished open the *Object Detector.xcworkspace* file.
 - To run this project add the *dependencies* (see below) and compile *dlib* (see below).

 ## Dependencies